A Jungian Analysis of Nationalist Politics and the Collective Shadow

 Carl Jung described an archetypal, or universal image of the Shadow, as the Trickster.
 This archetype, when embodied, is always entrancing and compelling.
 Sometimes he is as seemingly harmless and amusing, as with the comedian who breaks taboos on stage, or the rockstar whose spontaneity and hedonism bring out emulation and adoration or repulsion in others.
 However, at other times, he is the politician who provokes hatred and conflict.

-Renowned Jungian scholar Erik Nuemann explains the phenomena of archetypes displayed, “in mythological motifs that appear among all peoples at all times in an identical or analogous manner and can arise without conscious knowledge from modern man (The Great Mother, Nuemann, 1955)”.
-This is evident today in president-elect Donald Trump, the Trickster who has captivated America, as well as with the demagogues prevailing populism across Europe, discussed earlier.
+Renowned Jungian scholar Erich Neumann explains the phenomena of archetypes displayed, “in mythological motifs that appear among all peoples at all times in an identical or analogous manner and can arise without conscious knowledge from modern man (The Great Mother, Neumann, 1955)”.
+This is evident today in president-elect Donald Trump, the Trickster who has captivated America, as well as with the demagogues prevailing populism across Europe.

 Permission for the Shadow to Come Out